Persistent Greek fears hobble European equities

 Some investors have used this month's decline in European equities markets to buy stocks on the cheap, hoping to make a tidy profit if prices recover over the next few weeks.

-Royal London's Wilkinson said he had bought some shares in German health company Fresenius SE (FREG.DE) over the last month, while ClairInvest fund manager Ion-Marc Valahu bought shares in Italian utility Enel (ENEI.MI) and oil major Eni (ENI.MI).
+Royal London's Wilkinson said he had bought some shares in German health company Fresenius SE over the last month, while ClairInvest fund manager Ion-Marc Valahu bought shares in Italian utility Enel and oil major Eni .